 The aggressive appearance of screen printing is due to the one-two punch of saturation and brightness.
 Screen printing is the method of choice when you want your design to stand out and truly pop off the garment.
 Although DTG print vs. screen print has advanced significantly, it still has a slightly less vibrant appearance.

 Digital printing uses water-based inks, which, particularly on darker clothes, lack the opacity and brilliance of plastisol.
-When compared to screen printing, DTG machines can produce bright under bases (plastic particle pre-treatment and titanium dioxide white ink), however, the final results are still missing.
+When compared to screen printing, DTG machines can produce bright underpasses (plastic particle pre-treatment and titanium dioxide white ink); however, the final results are still missing.

 DTG starts the second round strong with outstanding color blending.
 What does combining colors mean?
-It is the capacity to mix fewer colors to produce a variety of hues and smooth gradients.
+It can mix fewer colors to produce a variety of hues and smooth gradients.
 And DTG printers were designed specifically to accomplish that.

 Screen printers can use a process known as the “simulated process” to take spot colors and turn them into a spectrum.
 However, the setup required reduces its efficiency, particularly for smaller orders.
 Additionally, the outcomes can vary.

+Is screen printing better than DTG?
 Digital printing is more dependable than screen printing when it comes to gradients or precise blends, such as those required for skin tones.
-Furthermore, with little to no setup.
+Furthermore, with little to no setup,.

 Color Matching

-The ability of screen printing to precisely match colors makes a strong comeback.
+The ability of screen printing to precisely match colors is making a strong comeback.

 Bright green and bright red slots have been introduced to more sophisticated DTG machines.
 Even so, it can’t compensate for screen printing’s capacity to produce a palette that encompasses every color in the universe.